m-aish/financial-markets/README.md

-# financial-markets
+# Financial Markets
 This repository contains my handwritten notes from the online course "Financial Markets" taught by Prof. Robert Shiller from Yale University on Coursera.
+The course can be found [here](https://www.coursera.org/learn/financial-markets-global).
+As someone who tends to learn best from handwritten notes, I made these notes mostly to aid my own understanding and I might have skipped some sections, so these notes will supplement anyone trying to go through the course but have little value as a stand-alone resource.